 B. IBCA supports efforts to promote the maintenance and expansion of Indiana’s livestock sector while improving relations between farm and non-farm communities.

+Technology

+IBCA supports the development and accessibility to high speed internet in rural America.

 Biotechnology

 IBCA supports the use of approved biotechnology and such technology use should be allowed and not prohibited by legislation, regulation or industry partner positions unless proven by scientific evidence to be harmful to the animal or end consumer.